Kxvin1/jarvis/README.md

 ----

-#### Here's Jarvis creating a Google Calender event for that really important meeting with your dream company + tracking a user
+#### Here's Jarvis creating a Google Calender event for that really important meeting + tracking a user
 ![Calendar and Tracking](https://i.imgur.com/narT0a1.png)

 - And here's what the result looks like on Google Calendar: